core-wg/comi/draft-ietf-core-comi.md

 support list instance selection.

-## Using the 'k' query parameter {#query}
+## Using a query parameter for instance identifier keys {#query}

-The 'k' (key) parameter specifies a specific instance of a data node.
+A query parameter in a URI that does not contain an equals sign specifies a specific instance of a data node.
-The SID in the URI is followed by the (?k=key1,key2,...).
-Where SID identifies a data node, and key1, key2 are the values of the key leaves that specify an instance.
+The SID in the URI path is followed by a question mark and the query parameter, which is built from the values of the key leaves that specify an instance.
 Lists can have multiple keys, and lists can be part of lists.
 The order of key value generation is given recursively by: